 We have a systematic and structured way of monitoring teaching and learning at Mordiford.
-Regular formal and informal lesson observations, allow us to witness teaching and learning and to see the progression across the school.
-Observations and coaching sessions are carried out by senior leaders and curriculum coordinators.
-We look at student books and tracking data and 'triangulate' this with what we see happening in the class.
-We also work closely with our School Improvement Partner.
+Regular formal and informal lesson observations, allow us to witness teaching and learning and to progression see the across the school.
+Observations and coaching sessions are carried out by senior leaders and curriculum co-ordinators.
+We look at student books and tracking data and 'triangulate' this with what we see happening in the We also work closely with our School class.
+Improvement Partner.